kimbethstonehouse/spenny/README.md

 # Spenny

+## Results

+This project won BlackRock's Best Financial Hack at Hack the Burgh V in March 2019.

 ## Inspiration
 Spenny is a budgeting software that looks to use statistical analysis and macroeconomic data to guide spending and saving decisions to help you control your future.